rachh8283/postgresql-database/README.md

 This is a project to create, insert data, and query the database in PostgreSQL.

 # Project Description
 Johnson Video Store owners are implementing their first relational database to replace paper files and scattered digital records.
+There are three files in this repository.
+Meta data was created and stored in a separate excel file.
+Database tables outlined in the metadata document were created using PostgreSQL to develop and execute a SQL script file.
+Data definition language (DDL) and data manipulation language (DML) include specific commands to create, modify, and update database object structures, including views, tables, indexes, and schemas.
+DDL scripts include statements such as CREATE TABLE and CREATE VIEW, while DML scripts include INSERT, DELETE, and UPDATE.

 ## Business Requirements/Rules
 Observation of operations and discussions with Johnson Video Store owners revealed several requirements and business rules for the new database.
 These rules include the following: